urbandrone/futils/examples/ex04-monads.md

 ## First things first
 Before we start to use the monadic classes shipping with `futils`, here is a quick recap on monads:

 A monad is just a container which implements either a `chain, flatMap` or `bind` operation which allows to chain it with functions which return values of the same monadic type.
+It must also implement the functor interface, which means it must implement a `.map` method.
+We are going to use the native `Array` as a base and extend it further because it already is a monoid and it is half of a monad already.

 Here is some code to digest:
 ```javascript